bachmeil/embedrdoc/index.md

 .Call("add", 2.5, 3.65)
 ```

-## Embedding R Inside D
+# Example: Calling R Functions From D

-The examples that follow work on Linux.

-## Hello World

-Let's start with an example that has R print "Hello, World!" to the screen.
+Let's start with an example that tells R print "Hello, World!" to the
+screen.
 Put the following code in a file named hello.d:

 ```
 import embedr.r;